 Book Review "Children of the New Forest" by Captain Fredrick Marryat, a Work of Historical Fiction for Children

-Fredrick Marryat was a British naval Officer who took to writing books.
+Fredrick Marryat was a British Naval Officer who took to writing books.
 He wrote prodigiously and left a fond image of a more than average writer.
 His book Children of the New Forrest is an engaging children’s story that has outlived Fredrick Marryat who died in 1848.
 The book was published in 1847 and can be termed as historical fiction for children.
 He is the first writer in this genre of books

 The Children of New Forrest: Plot

 Fredrick weaves an engaging story of the time a civil war raged in England when King Charles was deposed and there was a fight on between the Roundheads and the Cavaliers.
-Fredrick’s tale centres around four children whose father is killed while fighting for King Charles.
+Fredrick’s tale centers around four children whose father is killed while fighting for King Charles.
 The house where they stay is burned down, but the children escape with the help of an aged forester, Jacob Armitage.

 The Four Children

 Fredrick paints an excellent picture of the 4 children who adjust to their new environs and also start living as peasants.
 There are adventures galore as the Children move from one adventure to another finally recovering their lost heritage.

 The Children of the New Forrest is a thrilling book and it will appeal to the young and old alike.
 Much of the appeal is because of the characters created by Fredrick’s.
 His denouement of four orphans who have to live like common children forgetting about their aristocratic heritage appeals to all readers.